RLOpenCatalyst/catdocs/Catalyst/source/providerdefined.rst

 **Adding a New VMImage**

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on Gallery Setup
+ * Once you click on Settings, from the side menu click on Provider Configuration
- * Click on VMImage
+ * Click on VMImages
  * Click on New button provided
  * Enter the image name in the Name field
  * Select the organization from the Organization drop down list